Little Hunters Beach, Acadia National Park

-Little Hunters Beach is on the southeast side of Mount Desert Island in Acadia National Park at Hunters Head.
+Little Hunters Beach is on the southeast side of Mount Desert Island in Acadia National Park at Hunters Head southeast of Otter Cliff and Otter Cove.
 Access is provided via the Park Loop Road but its view is essentially hidden from the road itself.
 A stairway on the left takes you down to beach level.
-This is a nice secluded beach nestled in a little cove.
+This is a nice secluded pebble beach nestled in a little cove.
 The shore is covered with unique rounded rocks that make interesting sounds when the surf comes in and then pulls the rocks over each other like a huge pile of granite marbles.
 This is not meant as a swimming area as there can be strong undertows.
-No lifeguards are on duty and the ocean temperature rarely exceeds 55 degrees in the summer.
-Exercise special caution if you attempt walk on wet rocks, especially when they appear greenish or are covered with seaweed.
+No lifeguards are on duty and the ocean temperature rarely exceeds 55 degrees Fahrenheit (12.8 Celcius) in the summer.
+This is a one of the favorite and off-the-beaton tracks of places often favored by painters.
+Exercise special caution if you attempt walking on wet rocks, especially when they appear greenish or are covered with seaweed.
+They are extremely slippery.